snikket-im/snikket-server/docs/setup/quickstart.md

 Docker is a handy tool for running self-contained services known as "containers".
 We use Docker to provide Snikket in a clean way that works reliably across all different systems.

-If you have the `docker` and `docker-compose` commands already available on your system, great!
+If you have the `docker` and `docker compose` commands already available on your system, great!
 You can skip to Step 3 below.
 If not, continue reading.

 #### docker